UPCArtifacts/xamarin_topic_modeling/README.md

 # Appendix of `Two Datasets of Questions and Answers for Studying the Development of Cross-platform Mobile Applications using Xamarin Framework'

+If you use these datasets, plese cite the paper:

+Two Datasets of Questions and Answers for Studying the Development of Cross-platform Mobile Applications using Xamarin Framework.
+M.Martinez.
+6th IEEE/ACM International Conference on Mobile Software Engineering and Systems (MobileSoft 2019). https://arxiv.org/abs/1712.09569

 ## Xamarin-related Q&A datasets

 [Xamarin Forum](datasets/so_xam_sept_2017.sql.zip)